DebugBundle

 lowMinor issue, informational.Default for most event types.

-mediumModerate impact, should be reviewed.error_suppressed events.
+mediumModerate impact, should be reviewed.error_suppressed events and opaque browser-native resource_error captures.

-highSignificant impact, needs attention.backend_exception, frontend_exception.
+highSignificant impact, needs attention.backend_exception, non-opaque frontend_exception, immediate request-failure incident signals.

 criticalSevere impact, immediate action required.Manually escalated.